 Monitoring your engine oil consumption is a very important step in maintaining a healthy engine.
 A simple log that both flight crew and maintenance personnel have access to would suffice, as well as proper education as to when to service the oil.

-With the aircraft away from home, the adding of oil isn't always communicated to maintenance.
+With the aircraft away from home, the addition of oil isn't always communicated to maintenance.
 At the same time, flight crews may need to answer what the oil consumption is if they have an issue.

 Troubleshooting oil consumption is not always easy because some leaks are internal and would never be seen.
 When asked what the actual consumption is, this simple log would be of great benefit rather than an answer of "one engine seems to take more oil than the other."